vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 ---
 lab:
-    title: 'Lab 19: Develop Azure Digital Twins (ADT) solutions'
+    title: 'Lab 19: Develop Azure Digital Twins solutions'
     module: 'Module 11: Develop with Azure Digital Twins'
 ---

-# Develop Azure Digital Twins (ADT) solutions
+# Develop Azure Digital Twins solutions

 ## Lab Scenario

-Contoso Management has decided to take the next step in their digital evolution and develop a model of their cheese making facility using Azure Digital Twins (ADT).
+Contoso Management has decided to take the next step in their digital evolution and develop a model of their cheese making facility using Azure Digital Twins.
 With Azure Digital Twins, it is possible to create and interact with live models of real-world environments.
 First, each individual element is modeled as a digital twin.
 Then, these models are connected into a knowledge graph that can respond to live events and be queried for information.

-In order to better understand how to best leverage ADT, you have been asked to build a proof-of-concept prototype that demonstrates how the existing Cheese Cave Device sensor telemetry can be incorporated into a simple model hierarchy:
+In order to better understand how to best leverage Azure Digital Twins, you have been asked to build a proof-of-concept prototype that demonstrates how the existing Cheese Cave Device sensor telemetry can be incorporated into a simple model hierarchy:

 * Cheese Factory
 * Cheese Cave